Learn how to maximize your black raspberry harvest through proper training and pruning of black raspberries.

 Early Spring Pruning (Step 3): Head the Laterals

 In the previous fall, each cane was cut back to a desired height (see “Early Fall Pruning” above).
-That action inspired lots of side branches to grow.
+Consequently, that action inspired lots of side branches to grow.

 In this step, we’re going to manage all of those side branches — or laterals — to get the best harvest.
 These laterals are where the berries develop.